snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 The variable domain setting controls how discrete variables (whether design, uncertain, or state) are treated.
-If :dakkw:`variables-mixed` is specified, the continuous and discrete variables are treated separately.
+If :dakkw:`variables-mixed` is specified, the continuous and non-categorical discrete variables are treated separately.
 When :dakkw:`variables-relaxed`, the discrete variables are relaxed and treated as continuous variables.

 Domain control can be useful in optimization problems involving both continuous and discrete variables in order to apply a continuous